This oven brisket recipe is incredibly easy. Simply rub the beef with spices, bake it in a foil pouch, then briefly broil it to crisp the fat.

 Brisket Point vs Flat

-The brisket has two parts: the point and the flat.
+The brisket has two parts, shown in the photos below: the point and the flat.
 The point is a thicker and fattier cut.
-The flat is leaner and tougher; it has more connective tissue.
+The flat is leaner and tougher and has more connective tissue.
 The flat is easier to slice because of its shape, while the point is perfect for shredding.

 Variations

 The best way to vary this recipe is to experiment with different spices and herbs.
 Sometimes, I omit the dry mustard and add herbs instead.
-Dried thyme is lovely - I like to add half a teaspoon.
+Dried thyme is great in this recipe - I like to add half a teaspoon.

 If you enjoy spicy food, add ¼ teaspoon of cayenne or ½ teaspoon of red pepper flakes.
 I tried both and enjoyed them.